awakenine/PhotoPhone/README.md

             }
 ```

-Wow, now I have IV, that is used in block cyphers.
+Wow, now I have IV, that is used in block ciphers.

 Combining this parts I understood that AES-256-CBC was used.